|

 opposition was permitted.
 The inflamation of the Palestinian issue threatened to

-destabilise a country with no real national identity and where the majority of the
+destabilise a country with no real national identity and where a third of the

-population are of Palestinian origin.
-Hussein died in 1999 and his son Abdullah II has
+Hussein died in 1999 and his son Abdullah II has inherited these problems.

-fair were held in June 2003, but the legislature has little real power, and is dominated by
+the legislature has little real power and is dominated by

 "independent" members who support the government.
 Given the weakness of the party system and